ACCESSORY TREND: PETER PAN COLLAR NECKLACE

 Voila… so pretty!

-To finish your necklace, use the glue gun to attach a long (about 2 feet) piece of satin ribbon.
-You want a long piece so that you can tie a nice big bow in the back.
+To finish your necklace, use the glue gun to attach a long (about 2 feet) piece of

 And here you have it… the finished product!
 This ones a statement maker.
 I tested it out all day yesterday and received so many compliments!